 There you have it — my arm-building, genetic defying arm secrets are public.

 These are possibly the top 5 tips ever for how to get bigger arms (based on 10 years of testing in the gym).

-If you adopt these 5 training principles, your arms will certainly grow bigger (fast).
-Let me know how you get on if you implement any of the tips outlined in this article.
+If you adopt these 5 training principles, your arms will certainly grow bigger (and fast).